Voice wording and new details still leave it a powerless advisory body

 South Australia is being targeted as the potential site for two new nuclear waste dumps.

-Padraic Gibson spoke to three young leaders from Borroloola in the NT, Scott McDinny, Nathan Fitzpatrick and Conrad Rory, about the community's fight against the mining and gas fracking that is
+Padraic Gibson spoke to three young leaders from Borroloola in the NT, Scott McDinny, Nathan Fitzpatrick and Conrad Rory, about the community's fight against the mining and gas fracking that is destroying their land

 Solidarity was shocked to hear of the death of Gurindji man P. Inverway (PI) in Darwin in March.
 PI died of a heart attack at just 46 years of age.